Connect with others who understand.

 See answer

-Hidradenitis suppurativa (HS) — sometimes called acne inversa — is a chronic inflammatory skin condition that causes painful lumps that develop under a person’s skin.
-When medications fail to control someone’s HS symptoms, surgery may be their best option.
+Hidradenitis suppurativa (HS) — sometimes called acne inversa — is a long-term inflammatory skin condition that causes painful lumps under the skin.
+If medications don’t help control your HS symptoms, surgery may be the next step.

-When myHSteam interviewed Dr. Heather Richmond of the Dermatology & Laser Surgery Center in Houston, Texas, we asked about hidradenitis suppurativa surgery.
-We wanted to find out what everyone with HS should know —and expect — about the surgery.
-Dr. Richmond, a board-certified dermatologist with years of experience treating people with HS, laid it all out for us.
-Here’s what she shared.
+When myHSteam interviewed Dr. Heather Richmond from the Dermatology and Laser Surgery Center in Houston, Texas, we asked her what people should know about hidradenitis suppurativa surgery.
+Dr. Richmond is a board-certified dermatologist with years of experience treating people with HS.
+Here’s what she shared about surgical treatment for HS.

 Hidradenitis Suppurativa Surgery

-Hidradenitis suppurativa most commonly affects the armpits, skin beneath the breasts, groin, and between the buttocks.
-But it can also occur in other areas with hair follicles.
-Lumps caused by HS begin as painful, red nodules (lumps) in the skin.
-These develop into wounds that drain and form tunnels (called sinus tracts) from one to another.
+HS most often affects the skin in the armpits and groin, beneath the breasts, and between the buttocks.
+The first signs are usually painful, red nodules (lumps).
+Over time, they develop into wounds that drain and may form tunnels (called sinus tracts), which can connect one lump to another.
 Sinus tracts from HS can lead to widespread scarring in the affected areas.

-Where the surgery is performed depends on a few things, including how complex the procedure might be and the technique needed to complete it.
-Based on those, HS surgery can take place in a doctor’s office (like a dermatology clinic), at an outpatient surgery center, or in an operating room.
-In this article, we look at outpatient procedures — not the HS surgeries that require anesthesia or a hospital stay.
+Where your HS surgery takes place depends on a few things, including how complex the procedure will be and what technique is needed.
+HS surgery might be done in a doctor’s office (like a dermatology clinic), at an outpatient surgery center, or in a hospital operating room.
+This article focuses on outpatient procedures — not HS surgeries that require anesthesia or an overnight hospital stay.

 What To Know Before Surgery

-Before you have surgery for HS, it’s important to discuss your treatment options with your doctor.
-Even though Dr. Richmond has extensive experience performing outpatient surgery for HS, she warns that surgical management is not always the best way to treat HS.
+Before deciding on surgery for HS, talk with your doctor about all your treatment options.
+While Dr. Richmond has performed many outpatient surgeries for HS, she reminds people that surgical management of hidradenitis suppurativa is not always the best option.

 Preparing for Surgery